-Latin America is in the process of digitization, transforming workplaces, education, and communities through digital technologies, automated processes, and the use of data as the basis for decision-making.
+Latin America is going through a process of digitization, in which workplaces, education, and communities are being transformed through digital technologies, automated processes, and the use of data as the basis for decision-making.
 This generates a transformation in the business, labor and community culture, but at the same time it requires new skills to face this scenario.

 The training of talent in Data Science is one of the differentiating factors that Chile will be able to generate, exploiting the data, its applications and innovations.
-Companies and scientific organizations look for this type of profiles linked to the world of mathematics, computing, statistics, science, in general, and (economics) application domains.
-However, the demand for (talents) experts in the labor market is high, and data scientists, data engineers and big data experts are not able to meet the existing demand.
+Companies and scientific organizations look for this type of profiles linked to the world of mathematics, computing, statistics, science in general, and economics, all domains where they can be applied.
+However, the demand for talent and experts in the labor market is high, and data scientists, data engineers and big data experts are not able to meet the existing demand.